Adam-Meza/array_m0/self-evaluation.md

 ## How confident do you feel with the content on Arrays so far?

 So far I feel good about them.
-I think I understand all of what's currently expected.
+I think I understand the basic principles of what's currently expected.
 I think I'm struggling with syntax.
 For example I haven't memorized when to use () or {} or [].
 I also think I'm improving my ability to learn remotely on my own.
 I understand that this is the most crucial component of this assignment.

 ## Is there any additional learning you need or want to do before moving to the next lesson?